 A licence is needed to keep a boarding establishment for animals.
 This includes any business which provides accommodation for cats or dogs owned by other people.
 Both commercial premises, such as kennels and catteries, and home boarders who look after pets within their own home require licences, as do businesses providing day-time accommodation for pets (for example, dog day care and cat crèches).

-Businesses which accommodate animals only as an ancillary part of the business (for example, a vet's surgery accommodating animals overnight after treatment) do not need to be licensed.
+Businesses which accommodate animals only as an additional part of the business (for example, a vet's surgery accommodating animals overnight after treatment) do not need to be licensed.
 There are also no requirements for licences for the boarding of other types of animals apart from dogs and cats.

 A licence is needed to keep a dog breeding establishment.